-Today, we thought we’d cover a little more on our backyard bliss series, and how we painted that diamondtastic (yes, I did just write that) pattern on our back porch underneath our pergola.
+Hello lovelies!
+We hope you are having a wonderful Friday!
+Today, we thought we’d cover a little more on our backyard bliss series, and how to paint concrete specifically that diamondtastic (yes, I did just write that) pattern on our back porch underneath our pergola.

 Once upon a time, when we moved into our home, the back porch area looked like this: